philippkiesling/linkit_hand_gesture_recognition/README.md

 `python submission.py`

 4. The Output of the code should be a pandas dataframe file in the same format as the exemplary `inference` functions output
-5. You can check your current model performance and fps via the actions tab on github
+5. You can check your current fps via the actions tab on github
    1. Open the actions tab
    2. Click on your latest action
    3. Open the `Run Challenge` step and scroll down to the `Test Results` section